Though car hauling is a very profitable and rewarding career, it is a hard niche to get established in. But it is worth it, if you can hack it.

-A shipper’s primary job involves cars, but not the transport aspect.
+A shipper’s primary job involves cars, but not the transportation aspect.
 OEMs like Jeep, Mercedes, Audi are considered shippers, but dealerships and auto auctions like Manheim and Adesa are as well.
 While car dealerships and OEMs are huge shipping customers, shipper also applies to individuals shipping personal vehicles (like military families or college students.)

 There are absolutely dishonest brokerages that prey on unsuspecting carriers.
 But brokers need relationships just like carriers do; if a broker messes up a good relationship, his entire business is in the toilet.

-Big car hauling brokers: A1 Auto Transport, Metrogistics, United Road, Montway.
+Major auto transport brokers: A1 Auto Transport, Metrogistics, United Road, Montway.

 Fleets: Jack Cooper, United Road

 Contract work is a step above fleet driving in terms of freedom, but it is not necessarily the same thing as owning your own trucking company.